 My research interests cover, but are not limited to:

-- Human-Centered Artificial Intelligence, especially UX of AI and methods for AI design
+- Human-Centered Artificial Intelligence, especially user experience of AI and methods for AI design

-- Design research on HCI for societal purposes, with emphasis on sustainability
+- Design research on HCI for societal purposes, both for social and environmental sustainability

 - Social Robots and their applications, for example in youth participation and smart urban environments